 UPDATE: As of June 30, 2023, the Ventura Youth Correctional Facility is closed.
 Inmates will have been transferred to a county-run secure youth treatment facility.

-Located in Camarillo, CA, the Ventura Youth Correctional Facility (VYCF) (not to be confused with the Ventura Juvenile Hall) is one of three juvenile detention sites run by the California Department of Corrections and Rehabilitation (CDCR) Division of Juvenile Justice (DJJ).
-The state’s juvenile hall facilities are specifically for youthful offenders who have a record of serious/violent crime and/or who require intensive intervention programs in a maximum-security environment.
+Located in Camarillo, CA, the Ventura Youth Correctional Facility (VYCF) (not to be confused with the Ventura Juvenile Hall) was one of three juvenile detention sites run by the California Department of Corrections and Rehabilitation (CDCR) Division of Juvenile Justice (DJJ).
+The state’s juvenile hall facilities were specifically for youthful offenders who have a record of serious/violent crime and/or who require intensive intervention programs in a maximum-security environment.

 3100 Wright Rd.